-Dates seem to be the trend these days for snack, baking and to replace sugar.
-But, in my opinion FIGS are where it’s at.
+Dates seem to be the trend these days for snacks, baking and to replace sugar.
+But, in my opinion FIGS are where it’s at!
 They are my favourite mid-day snack or topping on oatmeal, smoothies or in granola bars.
-Thus, I put it in granola instead of traditional dried fruit.
+Thus, I put it in granola instead of traditional dried fruit making vegan chai fig granola!
 I have never seen this done before so I’m excited to hear what you think!

 Love granola?
 Try this pumpkin spice granola, super delicious and a fan favourite from the blog.

 If you make this, I’d love to see how it turns out!
 Leave a comment below or tag @PlentyFullVegan on Instagram.

 - 2 Cups oats

 - ½ Cup slivered almonds (or just chop regular ones)

 - ½ Cup shredded coconut